 Several other members have also been releasing solo projects – including J-Hope himself, whose music documentary gave fans an insight into the process of him creating his first solo album and solo concert at Lollapalooza (August).

-BTS-Member J-Hope Is New House Ambassador For Louis Vuitton
+J-Hope From BTS Is New House Ambassador For Louis Vuitton

 Hybe also noted in its global community platform that the 29-year-old singer had lifted his request to postpone enlistment, setting the process in motion.
 “We ask you for your continued love and support for j-hope until he completes his military service and safely returns.
 Our company will spare no effort in providing support for our artist,” it added.
 By law, South Korean men are required to enlist by 28, however, exceptions were made for BTS when former president Moon Jae-In allowed them to begin service by 30 instead.